AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ~~~~~~~

 The digital comparator circuit example shows how perceptrons may be "manually" combined.
 The overall behavior is divided into parts, each referenced with a variable.
 These variables must then be combined to express the logical flow (_e.g.,_ the variable `notA` must be computed before computing an output).
-When we discuss training a neural network, we will come back to that particular example.
-A training will actually (i) compute some weights and a bias and (ii) establish the wiring between the neurons automatically.

 ## Training a Perceptron